dsccommunity/dsccommunity.org/content/blog/updating-sampler-github-tasks.md

 ---
 title: "Updating repo with Sampler.GitHubTasks"
 date: 2020-03-09
+type: "post"
 draft: false
 author: gaelcolas
 ---

 A lot of improvements have been made to the Sampler module and templates in the last couple of weeks, and it's a (small) breaking change that needs a manual update to your repos.

 We knew for a long time that Sampler was needed some refactor to make it more testable and